 Simply perform sprints repeated several times with complete rest between bouts to allow for muscle and energy system recovery.
 Sprinting at 90% plus intensity will definitely create improvement.

-To summarize, by performing these top 7 exercises for skating faster, you should have no problem increasing your skating speed and stride explosiveness.
+To summarize, by performing these top 7 exercises for skating faster as part of your hockey training, you should have no problem increasing your skating speed and stride explosiveness.
 Through the benefits of increased strength, power, and speed off the ice, you will definitely notice the difference in your on ice performance.

 If you are more interested in strictly increasing skating speed, Kevin also has a great book Speed Training For Hockey which explains exactly how to improve your skating speed and explosiveness.